 USBC Earl Anthony Memorial Scholarship: USBC will award five USBC Youth members with a $5,000 scholarship.
 Candidates must be enrolled in their senior year of high school or presently attending college and must be current USBC Youth members in good standing.
 In addition, candidates must have a minimum cumulative GPA of 3.0 based on a 4.0 scale (or equivalent).
 Individuals may win this award only once.

-The Walter Byers Postgraduate program is separate and distinct from the NCAA Postgraduate program, which provides numerous annual awards with smaller stipends.
-The stipend for each Byers award is $24,000 for an academic year.
+The Walter Byers Postgraduate Scholarship Program is separate and distinct from the NCAA Postgraduate Scholarship Program, which provides numerous annual awards with smaller stipends.
+The stipend for each Byers Scholarship is $24,000 for an academic year.
 United States citizenship is not a required criterion to satisfy eligibility requirements.

 Wichita State University (WSU) offers several bowling scholarships for incoming students and current students.
 Applicants must be full-time students and must make the overall team roster (except incoming freshmen) to be eligible for aid.
-Two types of opportunities are provided: tuition grants and book loan scholarships.
-Approximately 25 tuition opportunities are available, valued at $700 or higher.
+Two types of scholarships are provided: tuition scholarships and book loan scholarships.
+Approximately 25 tuition scholarships are available, valued at $700 or higher.
 There are also 25 textbook scholarships valued at $500 each.
 In addition to these awards, WSU also offers 11 other memorial/honorary scholarships for bowlers, ranging between $240 and $1,000 per semester.

 Any high school student (attending a U.S. school) with a grade point average of 3.0 or higher, who also participates on his/her school’s bowling team, may be nominated for this award.
-A total of ten (10) $1,000 financial aid positions will be offered (five for boys and five for girls).
+A total of ten (10) $1,000 scholarships will be offered (five for boys and five for girls).
 Students must be nominated by their athletic directors or coaches.

 The Wisconsin Dells Family Bowling Scholarship Team Tournament invites family teams consisting of two junior bowlers and two adult bowlers to compete for student scholarships.
 USBA rules apply and winners receive scholarship money once they have actually enrolled in post-secondary colleges or universities.
 The program is administered by the Wisconsin Dells Education Foundation.

-These opportunities are open to student bowlers in the Elmira, New York youth bowling league.
+These scholarships are open to student bowlers in the Elmira, New York youth bowling league.
 Applicants must be under 21 and enrolled in post-secondary educational programs.
 Awards are valued at $500 each.

 Wisconsin State USBC Bowling Association Scholarships: The Wisconsin State USBC Bowling Association will award $5000 in scholarships to graduating high school seniors.
 Scholarship funds will be sent to the college or school of higher learning that the recipient is attending.
 The scholarship funds will be held in escrow for up to six (6) years in the Smart Fund, and will be payable when verification of recipient’s continuance of the second semester.